tokenrove/build-your-own-shell/README.md

 ## Documents

  - [Advanced Programming in the Unix Environment] by Stevens covers all this stuff and is a must-read.
+I call this *APUE* throughout this tutorial.
  - Chet Ramey describes [the Bourne-Again Shell] in [the Architecture of Open Source Applications]; this is probably the best thing to read to understand the structure of a real shell.
- - Michael Kerrisk's [the Linux Programming Interface], though fairly Linux-specific, has some great coverage of many of the topics we'll touch on;
+ - Michael Kerrisk's [the Linux Programming Interface], though fairly Linux-specific, has some great coverage of many of the topics we'll touch on.
+I call this *LPI* throughout this tutorial.
  - [Unix system programming in OCaml] shows the development of a simple shell.
  - [Advanced Unix Programming] by Rochkind; chapter 5 has a simple shell.
  - the [tour of the Almquist shell] is outdated but may help you find